 Consorcio Peña Colorada has operated since 1974 and holds mining rights over 39,980 hectares.
 The Peña Colorada mine is a complex polyphase iron ore deposit.
 Several magmatic and hydrothermal events produced iron mineralization as skarns or skarnoids, and late dikes and faults that crosscut the mineralized bodies.
 The main mineralization events are a massive ore body and a disseminated ore body, within polymictic breccia zones.
-Reserve estimates at the Peña Colorada mine are based on a long-term iron ore reference price of \$75 per dry metric ton for 62% ferrous CFR China, adjusted for grade, logistics, and other adjustments.
-Resource estimates are based on a three-year trailing average of \$130 per dry metric ton for 62% ferrous CFR China, adjusted for grade, logistics, and other adjustments.
+Reserve estimates at the Peña Colorada mine are based on a long-term iron ore reference price of \$71 per dry metric ton for

+65% ferrous CFR China, adjusted for grade, logistics, and other adjustments.
+Resource estimates are based on a price of \$92 per dry metric ton for 65% ferrous CFR China, adjusted for grade, logistics, and other adjustments.